zzzprojects/docs/learnentityframeworkcore.com/pages/query-types.md

 ```
 ## Relationships

-Query types can take part in relationships as navigational property, but the query type cannot form the principal in the relationship.
+Query types can take part in relationships as navigation properties, but the query type cannot form the principal in the relationship.
 The key property of the principal end of the relationship needs to be included in the table or view represented by the query type so that a SQL join can be made:

 ```sql
 select      c.Name as CustomerName,